tomdstanton/posii/README.md

 [6.1]: http://i.imgur.com/0o48UoR.png (github icon with padding)

 ### Introduction :open_book:
-`posii` takes fasta sequences and a position/slice then returns the residues found there.
-If a residue(s) is also given, `posii` will return the accessions of the sequences with the residue(s) at that position/slice.
+* `posii` takes fasta sequences and a position/slice then returns the residues found there.
+* If a residue(s) is also given, `posii` will return the accessions of the sequences with the residue(s) at that position/slice.
+* If given multiple sequences, `posii` can calculate the percentage of each residue(s) at the given position/slice.

 **If you found posii helpful, please cite:**
 ```